MohamedEmary/graduation-project/discussion/first-term/discussion.md

 B --> C[Convert each 4 characters to an integer]
 C --> D[Take the key from the user]
 D --> E[Generate points using the key]
-E --> F[Apply lagrange interpolation to the points]
-F --> G[Subtract plaintext integer from polynomial]
+E --> F[Apply Newton Forward Difference interpolation to the points] F --> G[Subtract plaintext integer from polynomial]
 G --> H[Find root of polynomial]
 H --> I[End: Root is the Ciphertext]